OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-09.md

 ## Luke 9:62

-Jesus replied, “No one who puts a hand to the plough and looks back is fit for service in the kingdom of God.”
+Jesus replied, “No one who sets a hand to the plough and looks back is suitable for service in the kingdom of God.”